Ordination Portfolio

 The next chapter took me to Fountainview Academy, a place that changed everything.
 For three years, I found myself in an environment where faith wasn’t just discussed, it was practiced.
 I received mentorship from incredible leaders like Pastor Mike Lemon, Pastor Nathan James, and my head dean David Pasos.
 I led dorm worships, preached sermons, co-led a Sabbath School class, organized service projects, and eventually served as senior class pastor.

-I’ll never forget a hike during my senior year, when Pastor Nathan James turned to me in a quiet moment and said, “If I were a conference president, I’d hire you.”
-He probably didn’t know it then, but that one sentence has stuck with me to this day.
+Near the end of my senior year, during a hike I still vividly remember, Pastor Nathan James turned to me and said, “If I were a conference president, I’d hire you.”
+He may not have realized it at the time, but that one sentence left a lasting impression on me and played a significant role in strengthening my decision to pursue full-time ministry.

 After graduating, I enrolled at Weimar University to pursue a Bachelor’s in Religion with an emphasis in Theology.
 It was there that I was assigned to Dr. Hill’s TCI team, a new initiative called Total Community Involvement.
 Dr. Hill, a seasoned pastor, looked at me and said, “You’re leading the team.
 I’ll mentor you.”